 Police: Officers shot 2, believing escaped inmate was in car

-DENVER – Denver police officers who opened fire killing one man and injuring another after a high-speed car chase on Monday erroneously believed an escaped inmate was a passenger, authorities said Thursday.
+DENVER – Denver police officers who opened fire killing one man and injuring another after a high-speed car chase erroneously believed an escaped inmate was a passenger, authorities said Thursday.

 The driver was killed and a passenger survived, but police quickly learned that the man they were hunting, Mauricio Venzor-Gonzalez, was not inside, Denver Police Commander Barb Carver told reporters.
 Police had released few details about the Monday evening shooting until Thursday, but described both men in the car as "associates" of Venzor-Gonzalez.